 “Start with the end in mind,” said Larry Ludwig, founder of Investor Junkie.
 “What’s the purpose of investing?
 Retirement, home purchase, higher education?”

-Dividend Growth Investor, a blogger I’ve read for many, many years, shared his approach.
+Dividend Growth Investor, an anonymous blogger I’ve read for many, many years, shared his approach.

 “Those companies were expected to generate roughly $35 to $40 in annual dividend income,” he said.
 “There was no cost to buy or to hold those shares — many of which I still hold today.
 If I were starting all over, I would likely deposit $1,000 in Robinhood and build my own portfolio.”

-"The conventional wisdom is that young people should ‘save early and save often’ in retirement accounts," said Michael Kitces, CFP and co-founder of the XY Planning Network and publisher of the Nerd’s Eye View financial planning blog.
-"But the reality is that your greatest asset when you’re young is your ability to work and earn money in the future, which means taking your available dollars and investing them in your 'human account' — yourself — can actually generate far greater long-term than even saving in a tax-free Roth IRA."
+“The conventional wisdom is that young people should ‘save early and save often’ in retirement accounts,” said Michael Kitces, certified financial planner and co-founder of the XY Planning Network and publisher of the Nerd’s Eye View financial planning blog.
+“But the reality is that your greatest asset when you’re young is your ability to work and earn money in the future.
+Taking your available dollars and investing them in your ‘human account’ — yourself — can actually generate far greater long-term returns than even saving in a tax-free Roth IRA.”